-- Talk to Me in Korean is without a doubt best online course you will find.
+- Talk to Me in Korean (TTMIK) is without a doubt best online course you will find.
 Each lesson is in audio format with accompanying pdf.
 You can also follow their YouTube channel for extra video lessons.
 However, I don’t believe this alone is enough to learn Korean.
-The lessons just skimm both vocabulary and grammar.
+Their lessons just skim both vocabulary and grammar.
 That is in no way criticism to their team, it’s best not to go too deep into details in the very beginning.
 But that’s why I always recommend learning from several resources at once anyway.
-Also, while their chatty approach to lessons is endearing, on second or third listening you will want to get to important points and skip the banter.
+Also, while their chatty approach to lessons is endearing, on third or fourth listening you will start feeling like you want to get to the important points and skip the banter.
 They also publish more and more useful books for Korean and have premium online content that’s not free.

 The ones I didn’t really like

-Rosetta Stone seems like a big waste of money to me.
+Rosetta Stone for Korean language seems like a big waste of money to me.
 I spent few days using it and got nothing out of it.
 I don’t like this format of teaching where nothing is explained and I have to guess an aproximate meaning of each word and grammar point.
 It takes much more time than if they just gave me translation.
 Also, I found myself uncounciously cheating.
 For example, if the sentence said “The boy is running,” and I knew how to say “a boy” I would pick out the picture that had a boy in it, and have no idea what the rest of the sentence means.
 Oh, and it seems like they didn’t adapt their lesson format to Korean language.
-Using ‘a boy’ = ‘남자아이’ as a subject in a sentence is somewhat unnatural in Korean.
+Using ‘a boy’ = ‘남자아이’ as a subject in a sentence is unnatural in Korean.

 Pimsleur wasn’t my cup of tea either.
-I learn way too slowly just by repeating thigs like a parrot.
-Another thing that I hated is that they don’t explain the whole syllable – word difference in Korean.
+I learn way too slowly just by repeating things like a parrot.
+Another thing that I didn’t like is that they don’t explain the whole syllable/word difference in Korean.
 What I mean by that is that they break the pronunciation in syllables to make it easier for you to get the correct pronunciation.
 But again, while it might work in other languages, it doesn’t really work in Korean.
 For example, 감사합니다 is pronounced gam-sa-ham-ni-da.
 But 감, 사, 합, 니, 다 is pronounced gam, sa, haP, ni, da.
-So when they were pronouncing the whole word I heard ‘m’ and when they would break it down I heard ‘p’ and I thought I am going crazy.
+So when they were pronouncing the whole word I heard ‘m’ and when they would break it down I heard ‘p’ and I thought I was going crazy.

 As you can see, I tried many different sources and I am willing to try out more.
 So far, I found big faults with everything I tried, save for the things I mentioned above.
 If you are interested in my opinion about a textbook you intend to buy or free online source let me know and I will either tell you what I think or add it to the list of things I intend to try out in the future.
 Also, if there is some resource you especially like, let me know.